 Midstream and marketing segment earnings are affected by the performance of its various businesses, including its marketing, gathering and transportation, gas processing and power-generation assets.
 The marketing business aggregates, markets and stores Occidental and third-party volumes.
 Marketing performance is affected primarily by commodity price changes and margins in oil and gas transportation and storage programs.
 The marketing business results can experience significant volatility depending on commodity price changes and the Midland-to-Gulf-Coast oil spreads.
 The Midland-to-Gulf-Coast oil spreads have decreased from an average of \$6.58 per barrel in 2019 to \$1.43 per barrel for the year ended December 31, 2020 and averaging \$0.59 per barrel in the fourth quarter of 2020.
 A \$0.25 change in the Midland-to-Gulf-Coast oil spreads impacts total year operating cash flows by \$65 million.
-In 2020, Permian to Gulf Coast transportation, reduced the Midland-to-Gulf-Coast oil spreads.
+In 2020, Permian to Gulf Coast transportation capacity increased as new third-party pipelines were completed.
+This along with reduction in Permian Basin production, reduced the Midland-to-Gulf-Coast oil spreads.
 Gas gathering, processing and transportation results are affected by fluctuations in commodity prices and the volumes that are processed and transported through the segment's plants, as well as the margins obtained on related services from investments in which Occidental has an equity interest.
 The 2020 declines in NGL prices and sulfur prices negatively impacted the gas processing business.